-Mild signs of dehydration are the sensation of thirst, muscle cramps, headache, dryness, and coldness of the skin, decreased urination and dark yellow urine, dry and sticky mouth.
+Mild signs of dehydration include the sensation of thirst, muscle cramps, headache, dryness, and coldness of the skin, decreased urination and dark yellow urine, dry and sticky mouth.

-Severe dehydration signs are difficult with urinating, urine that is very dark yellow or amber, dry and wrinkled skin, confusion, loss of consciousness, increased heart rate and breathing, dizziness, squinting in eyes, and low blood pressure, especially when standing up.
+Severe dehydration signs include having difficulty with urinating, urine that is very dark yellow or amber, dry and wrinkled skin, confusion, increased heart rate, breathing, dizziness, and low blood pressure (especially when standing up).

-Dehydration can occur due to simple reasons such as forgetting to drink water, not having enough water on hand, not being able to consume enough while on the move.
+The basic causes of dehydration include forgetting to drink water, not having enough water on hand, and not being able to consume enough while on the move.
 That said, there are also many other reasons for dehydration.
 Find a summary below.

-Sudden onset of severe diarrhea and accompanying vomiting, which is common especially in infants and children, high fever caused by infection or heat stroke, excessive sweating due to excessive exercise or high temperature, excessive urination due to chronic diseases such as diabetes, diseases that cause the kidneys to lose their water retention, diuretics, blood pressure, and antihistaminic drugs, alcohol consumption, endurance sports such as marathon running, climbing, triathlon.
+Sudden onset of severe diarrhea and accompanying vomiting, high fever caused by infection or heat stroke, excessive sweating due to excessive exercise or high temperature, excessive urination due to chronic diseases such as diabetes, diseases that cause the kidneys to lose their water retention, diuretics, blood pressure, and antihistaminic drugs, alcohol consumption, endurance sports such as marathon running, climbing, and triathlon.

 Benefits of staying hydrated

 Staying well hydrated helps maintain the balance of body fluids.
 While you may not be aware of it, your body loses large amounts of water every minute – from breathing, skin evaporation, urine, and stool.
 These fluid losses must be replenished for good health.
 More specifically, drinking plenty of water is crucial for optimal physical performance, cognitive function, and even joint health.
 In other words: staying well hydrated is key to becoming the best, healthiest version of yourself.